liferay/liferay-docs/developer/appdev/articles/03-service-builder/03-creating-o-r-map/10-understanding-the-code-generated-by-service-builder.markdown

 packages you specified in `service.xml`.
 For example, here are the package paths for Liferay's Bookmarks application:

-- `/bookmarks-api/src/main/java/com/liferay/bookmarks`
+- `/guestbook-api/src/main/java/com/liferay/docs/guestbook`
-- `/bookmarks-service/src/main/java/com/liferay/bookmarks`
+- `/guestbook-service/src/main/java/com/liferay/docs/guestbook`

-The `bookmarks-api` module's interfaces define the Bookmarks application API.
+The `guestbook-api` module's interfaces define the Guestbook application API.
 The `*-api` module interfaces define the application's persistence layer, service layer, and model layer.
 Whenever you compile and deploy the `*-api` module, all its classes and interfaces are packaged in a `.jar` file called `PROJECT_NAME-api.jar` in the module's `build/libs` folder.
 Deploying this JAR to Liferay *defines* the API as OSGi services.

-The `bookmarks-service` module classes implement the `bookmarks-api` module interfaces.
+The `guestbook-service` module classes implement the `guestbook-api` module interfaces.
 The `*-service` module provides the OSGi service implementations to deploy to Liferay's OSGi framework.